 Begun as a boy’s preparatory school in 1902, Benedictine College – as it was originally called – was organized on a military basis in the Southern military tradition of VMI and The Citadel.
 The school opened with 21 Cadets and was an immediate success.
 Read about the beginning of Benedictine College.

 The “BC” Cadets were highly visible in the community and often acted as a color guard or escort for civic occasions as well as marching annually in the St. Patrick’s Day Parade, an enduring tradition begun in 1903.
 Before long the Savannah community as a whole embraced the school, regarding it as its’ own version of The Citadel.
 In 1936, Benedictine became the first “day” military school in the nation to become an honor unit of distinction, prompting the monks to change the name of the school to Benedictine Military School.
 By the 1950s, it became a tradition among Savannah’s Catholic families for sons to attend the alma mater of their fathers and grandfathers.
 The existing Modernist campus, completed in 1964, was designed to reflect the military heritage of the then-60-year-old school as well as uphold the monastic traditions of the nearly 1500-year-old Order of St. Benedict.

 In 1963, Benedictine Military School moved to the current location on Seawright Drive on the Southside of Savannah.
 Today, the St. Vincent Archabbey in Latrobe, Pa. guides the Benedictines.
-Five Benedictine Monks now work at the school and live on campus, holding positions such as Headmaster, Campus Ministry Director, Media Center Manager and faculty teaching positions.
+Benedictine Monks work at the school and live on campus, holding positions such as Headmaster, Campus Ministry Director, and faculty teaching positions.
 The Benedictine Monks are active in many other areas of the school and the community.